-Asthma is the most common chronic disease of childhood and the number one reason that children miss school, go to emergency rooms, and are admitted to hospitals.
-About five million American children are estimated to have asthma.
+Asthma is the most common chronic disease of childhood and the No. 1 reason that children miss school, go to emergency rooms, and are admitted to hospitals.
+About 5 million American children are estimated to have asthma.

-Children and adults with asthma are born with this problem.
 There are many different patterns of symptoms.
 Some people start having problems very early in life, others much later.
-Every asthma patient has asthma attacks, but some have more.
-Some patients have no problems between attacks or flares, but many have symptoms everyday.
-This is called "persistent" asthma, and the common cause is continuing exposure to allergy triggers and/or irritants like smoke.
+Many asthma patients have asthma attacks, or flare ups.
+Some patients have little to no symptoms between attacks or flares, while some have symptoms a few days a month, week or even every day.

 Causes of asthma

-People with asthma are born with airways that are super-sensitive to things, called triggers, that do not bother other people with normal lungs.
-These triggers start lung inflammation and asthma symptoms.
+People with asthma have airways that are super-sensitive to things that do not bother other people with normal lungs.
+These “triggers” start lung inflammation and asthma symptoms.

 There are three major groups of triggers:

 - Infections such as colds and sinus infections.
 Every asthma patient has a problem with this trigger.

 - Allergies to pollen (tree, grass, weeds), molds, pets, dust mites and cockroaches

 - Irritants such as tobacco smoke and chemical fumes from heaters

 If asthma is not well controlled, simple things like exercise, weather changes, cold air and emotion (showing strong feelings like laughing and anger) can trigger asthma symptoms in irritated lungs.